rybplayer/DSCCapstoneScraping/README.md

 > NOTE: I am not responsible for any errors in the above scraping script.
 > The definitive list of capstone offerings is available at [https://dsc-capstone.org/](https://dsc-capstone.org/).
-> Furthermore, the capstone list is currently a living document and changes week by week.
+> Furthermore, the capstone list is currently a living document and changes all the time!

 This repository contains a short scraping script for UCSD's DSC Capstone Fall 2025.
 This data is publicly available at [https://dsc-capstone.org/](https://dsc-capstone.org/).